RickMoynihan/lein-tools-deps/README.md

 You can now delete your `:dependencies` vector from `project.clj`.

-> Note: With `0.3.0-SNAPSHOT` and earlier, the config looked like `:lein-tools-deps/config [:install :user :project]`
+> Note: With `lein-tools-deps` `0.3.0-SNAPSHOT` and earlier, the
+> config value was a vector and looked like `:tools/deps [:install
+> :user :project]`, as of 0.4.0-SNAPSHOT it changed to the above map
+> based syntax.

 ## Prerequisites